 So, the U.S. and its allies continue to violate international law and continue to use double standards.
 Moreover, the Zionist media continues to take those double standards and spread them across America and much of the world, leaving the untrained mind in a hopeless quandary.

 Listen for example to a mush-head at Forbes.
 In response to Donald Trump’s view that no one has produced serious evidence showing that Putin has killed journalists and political dissents, Paul Roderick Gregory declared:

-“Only the naïve would know there will be no such proof when the Kremlin controls prosecution, justice and the secret police.
-Putin’s hybrid warfare and its plausible deniability complicates proof of crimes against the international order, despite obvious Russian military engagement in Georgia and Ukraine.
+“Only the naïve would know there will be no such proof when the Kremlin controls prosecution, justice, and the secret police.
+Putin’s hybrid warfare and its plausible deniability complicate proof of crimes against the international order, despite obvious Russian military engagement in Georgia and Ukraine.